3liz/lizmap-documentation/source/publish/customization/themes.rst

        |-- map_project_file_name2
        |-- etc

-In order to simplify the creation of a theme for a repository or a map, Lizmap allows you to obtain the default theme fro the application, through the request: ``index.php/view/media/getDefaultTheme``.
+In order to simplify the creation of a theme for a repository or a map, Lizmap allows you to obtain the default theme from the application, through the request: ``index.php/view/media/getDefaultTheme``.

 The request returns a zipfile containing the default theme, with the following structure: